FAQS

 What are your fees?

-For general advice and for probate and tax matters, I charge by the hour.
+I charge by the hour in tenth-of-an-hour increments.
+After a brief discussion of your needs, I can usually provide a rough estimate.
 My hourly rate changes from time to time, but in all situations, the total fees charged will be reasonable for the work completed.

 Will you share my personal information with anyone?